KalyanDataGuy/Leading-with-Data/README.md

 # 🚀 2.
-Leading with Data: How Startup Leaders Balance Service vs Product Decisions
+Leading with Data
 Part 2 of Analytical Think Pieces

+How Startup Leaders Balance Service vs Product Decisions

 Whether you lead a service or product startup, data has become your silent co-founder.
 The difference lies in **what** you measure and **how fast** you act.